mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

   }
 ```

-The interaction can include validation, confirmation, and follow-up, all orchestrated through the MCP client.
+The interaction can include validation, confirmation, and follow up, all orchestrated through the MCP client.

 ### 5.4 Models as Cognitive Agents